ThKrypt/QualCoder/3-Files-and-Cases.md

 There are a few sample files in the Examples folder.
 These can be used to test importing files of different document formats and of importing an image.
 There are also example files to test importing case attributes, and for importing a survey.

 Video (mov, mp4, wmv format) and audio files (wav, mp3 format) can be imported.
 Loading an audio or video file will also automatically create a blank text transcribed file.
 This file will have the same name as the audio or video file, but have a '.transcribed' suffix.
 Initially, this text transcription will be empty.
-You can transcribe the file your self or get the file professionally transcribed and copy and paste the text into this file.
+You can transcribe the file yourself or get the file professionally transcribed and copy and paste the text into this file.

 A right-click context menu allows you to view, export, delete a current file.
 The menu also allow you to re-order the files according to alphabet, date, and file-type and when right clicking in the name or date columns.
 You can show only selected attribute types, if the right-click occurs in an attribute column.